arkku/aidentd/README.md

 ============

-For sake of simplicity and security, `aidentd` runs from `inetd` rather than as its own.
+For sake of simplicity and security, `aidentd` runs from `inetd` rather than a daemon in itself.
 This allows using the chosen `inetd` for things like rate limiting and access control.

-For `conntrack` access it should normally be run as `root`, but it will drop its privileges _before reading any input_.
-If forwarding is not used, it is also possible to run it directly as an unprivileged user.
-Or one can set the capability `CAP_NET_ADMIN` on `aidentd` and `conntrack` binaries with `setcap` beforehand, but this is largely the same as just letting `aidentd` do it when run as `root`.
+Forwarding requires using `conntrack`, which needs `CAP_NET_ADMIN`.
+For this reason `aidentd` should normally be started as `root`, but it will drop all other capabilities and switch to running as `nobody` _before reading input_.
+Alternatively, one can set the capability `CAP_NET_ADMIN` on `aidentd` and `conntrack` binaries with `setcap` beforehand, but this is largely the same as just letting `aidentd` do it when run as `root`.

+If forwarding is not used (option '-l'), it is also possible to run directly as an unprivileged user.

-Assuming a traditional-style `inetd`, add service to `/etc/inetd.conf`:
+Assuming a traditional-style `inetd`, add this service to `/etc/inetd.conf`:

     ident   stream  tcp     nowait  root /usr/local/sbin/aidentd aidentd

+With some `inetd` versions you may also specify `tcp4` and `tcp6` to have separate IPv4 and IPv6 configurations, respectively.
+IPv6 is supported by `aidentd`.

-Add any command-line arguments at the end of the line, e.g., `aidentd -ai`.
+Add any command-line arguments at the end of the line, e.g., `aidentd -Ai`.

 The most relevant options are: